 Structural Integrity Associates, Inc.

-Ensuring safety through design and engineering of AC mitigation systems
+Ensuring safety through computational modeling and analysis of AC mitigation systems

 Accurate computation of safety and corrosion risks affected by High Voltage AC (HVAC) powerlines using exact geographical coordinates and operating conditions